ksakmann/CarND-Vehicle-Detection/README.md

 In the file `search_classify.ipynb` the class `BoundingBoxes` implements a FIFO queue that stores the bounding boxes of the last `n` frames.
 For every frame the (possbly empty) list of detected bounding boxes gets added to the beginning of the queue, while the oldest list of bounding boxes falls out.
-This queue is then used in the processing of the video and always contains the boundnig boxes of the last `n=` frames.
-I used
-of positive detections in each frame of the video.
+This queue is then used in the processing of the video and always contains the bounding boxes of the last `n=20` frames.
+On these a threshold of 20 was applied, which suppresses also false positives from detected lane lines.
+Lane line positives together with false positives from rails on ht eside of the road proved very resistant to augmenting the training set unfortunately of positive detections in each frame of the video.
 From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 Finally I constructed bounding boxes to cover the area of each blob detected.

-Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:
+Here is an example result showing the heatmap from a series of 6 frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:

-### Here are six frames and their corresponding heatmaps:

-![heatmap][image6]
+![HeatMap][image6]

-### Here is the output of `scipy.ndimage.measurements.label()` on the integrated heatmap from all six frames:
+Here is the output of `scipy.ndimage.measurements.label()` on the integrated and thresholded heatmap from all of the above six frames:
-![alt text][image6]
+![Labels][image7]

-### Here the resulting bounding boxes are drawn onto the last frame in the series:
+Finally the resulting bounding boxes are drawn onto the last frame in the series:
-![alt text][image7]
+![BoundingBoxes][image8]